Appendix A. Requirements for veeam-nosnap

 - Veeam Agent for Linux should be able to establish a direct IP connection to the Veeam Backup & Replication server.
 Thus, Veeam Agent for Linux cannot work with Veeam Backup & Replication that is located behind the NAT gateway.

-- Domain names of the Veeam Agent computer, Veeam Backup & Replication server and other servers in the Veeam backup infrastructure must be resolvable into IPv4 addresses.
+- Domain names of the Veeam Agent computer, Veeam Backup & Replication server and other servers in the Veeam backup infrastructure must be resolvable into IPv4 or IPv6 addresses.